Covid: What You Need to Know Before Your Surgical Appointment

 Where are these locations?

-For those getting their Covid PCR test before a procedure—so pre-op only, not the patients coming in for scans or other testing appointments—you can schedule a PCR test in our APEX clinic at Milstein on main campus, or you can schedule a test at any of our other locations: Bronxville, Rockland, Westchester, or Tarrytown.
+Pre-op patients can schedule a PCR test in our APEX clinic at Milstein on main campus no more than 5 days before the procedure, or you can schedule a test at any of our other locations: Bronxville, Rockland, Westchester, or Tarrytown.

-Now for our pediatric patients, for any type of appointment or procedure, patients go to a testing location in Morgan Stanley Children’s Hospital on 4 North.
+Now for our pediatric patients, patients go to a testing location in Morgan Stanley Children’s Hospital on 4 North.

-We will put all the details for testing locations at the end of this article, but if you wanted to, say, go to an urgent care near your apartment and get a test, would that be accepted?
+We will put all the details for testing locations at the end of this article, but to clarify, if you go to an urgent care near your apartment and get a PCR or Antigen test, that will be accepted?

 Okay, what if I’ve just finished chemo and radiation and it’s time for my cancer surgery—I’m on the schedule.
 How different will this experience be?

 Right now, you know, the only difference is the limit on visitors.
 You can bring one guest to stay with you through the intake process and they will be screened upon entry.
 Once you’re here it should be much of the same experience.
-You’ll get your Covid test a couple days before or the day before, then day-of you’ll start by seeing your nurse practitioner or doctor for an exam, go down to the lab, and get regular tests.
+You’ll get your Covid test a few days before, then day-of you’ll start by seeing your nurse practitioner or doctor for an exam, go down to the lab, and get regular tests.
 All the same pre-op stuff, then go in for your procedure.

 Is there a process in place to notify family or designated caregiver with updates throughout and after the procedure?

 Absolutely, they can expect a phone call.
 Most of our surgeons are calling right from their cell phones.
-And then later on, when in inpatient recovery, you will be allowed to have one guest for up to four hours between 10 am and 6 pm.
+And then later on, when in inpatient recovery, you will be allowed to have two guests, one at a time, for up to four hours each between 9 am and 8 pm.
 For any other times, Ipads are available so your loved ones can speak to your surgeon with you and be in the room, so to speak.

 Talk to us about vaccine access—who can get vaccinated and where is it available?